red-data-tools/red_amber/README.md

 ## `RedAmber::Vector`
 ### Constructor
-- Created as columns in a ::DataFrame
+- Create from columns in a DataFrame
 - new from an Array

 ### Operations